redwolfsecurity/axibase_dockers/README.md

 #### Outgoing Webhook Tests

-The configured web notifications will be tested on initial start by sending a test message.
-Test results will be printed to the start log.
+The configured web notifications are tested on initial start by sending a test message.
+Test results are logged in the start log.

 * Successful test